 Here are the steps to initiate the refund process:

-4. The authorities will scrutinise the refund application and the submitted documents.
-This process takes around 30 days from the date the refund application is submitted.
+- The authorities will scrutinise the refund application and the submitted documents.
+Officials process the refund application within approximately 30 days from the submission date.

 Maximising benefits and minimising tax liabilities as a regular taxpayer

-Input Tax Credit is a tax paid by a business entity on purchases.
+Business entities pay Input Tax Credit on purchases.
 Businesses can leverage this tax mechanism to reduce their tax liability when selling.
 They can claim credit up to the value of GST payments made on the purchases.
 And this ultimately reduces tax liabilities for them.

 Conclusion